Wesely/ExperimentalOwlPlayer/README.md

 - Download videos for offline viewing using OkHttp for file downloads
 - Persistent storage through SharedPreferences for downloaded video metadata
 - StateFlow-based download progress tracking in real-time (0-100%)
-- Full download management with pause, resume, and cancel functionality
+- The download is performed through OkHttp, which detects network failures
 - Automatic cleanup of partial downloads on error

 ## Connectivity Management